-If you don’t have a pressurized blanket or wrap, bandages, towels, or sweatshirts can be tied around your dog.
+If you don’t have a pressurized blanket or wrap, bandages, towels, or sweatshirts can be tied around your dog’s body.
 By adding pressure to all parts of the dog’s body – kind of like a hug – it’s easier for your dog to feel less alone and may help minimize the anxiety he might feel.

 Do take note to not coddle or try comforting your dog by constantly touching or petting.
 Instead, keep your dog company and talk to your pet in a calming, soft voice.

 Why is this?
 If you’re acting strangely or out of the ordinary yourself, it might startle or frighten your pet even more.
-By continuing to act like nothing’s wrong, your pet might be able to adapt to the situation and lay off the scariness of loud noises.
+By continuing to act like nothing’s wrong, your pet might be able to adapt to the situation and lay off the scariness of loud sounds and noises.

 While it may be difficult, distractions can help your dog either realize that fireworks aren’t a bad thing, or may get his mind off the loud noises surrounding the area.
 By giving your pup some treats as a reward, playing games indoors, or bringing out toys, your dog might respond positively and associate fireworks with other positive things.
-If the firework booms and bangs are already less audible, it might be easier to distract your dog with these things since they are so minimal in the space.
+If the firework sounds are already less audible, it might be easier to distract your dog with these things since they are so minimal in the space.

 Know what works best for your dog.
 If your dog is extremely motivated by food, a multi-step toy-and-treat combo could work well.
 If your dog does best when moving around, tricks and simple commands can work like a charm.
 Be sure not to add other things that may increase your dog’s anxiety, likewise.
 For example, if strangers or new environments are frightening to your dog, it might be best to stay away from similar environmental or external factors.